Spring means that allergy season is here, which can be a big problem for pet lovers.

 Approximately 15% to 30% of people with allergies have allergic reactions to cats, almost twice as much as allergies to dogs.

-That said, there are individual pets that an allergic person can tolerate, either because they develop a resistance to that particular cat, or the animal produces less dandruff (dry saliva, urine, and skin secretions).
+There are individual pets that an allergic person can tolerate, either because they develop a resistance to that particular cat or the animal produces less dandruff (dry saliva, urine, and skin secretions).

 Visit a Pet Allergy Specialist

 The specialist will determine if allergies are really due to cats or if there is another source of allergens to consider.
-After all, your child may not be allergic or your allergist may be able to give you treatments that minimize allergy symptoms if you decide to adopt a cat after all.
+After all, your child may not be allergic, or your allergist may be able to give you treatments that minimize allergy symptoms if you decide to adopt a cat after.

 Understanding the Sneezing Threshold